Sjoerd-Bo3/talks-example/2025-02-27/src/slides.md

 By the end of this talk, you'll have practical strategies to protect your TypeScript applications from runtime type errors, making your code more robust and your development process more confident.
 -->

 ---
+layout: bullets
+themeColor: green
+---

+# What is Runtime Validation?

+- **Verification** of data types, structure, and constraints at runtime
+- **Guard Rails** for external data like APIs, DB results, user input
+- **Early Detection** of mismatches, preventing deeper errors

+---
 layout: iframe-right